 Financial assets are derecognised when the contractual rights to receive cash flows from the financial assets have expired, or where the group has transferred its contractual rights to receive cash flows on the financial asset such that it has transferred substantially all the risks and rewards of ownership of the financial asset.
 Any interest in transferred financial assets that is created or retained by the group is recognised as a separate asset or liability.
-The group enters into transactions whereby it transfers assets recognised in its statement of financial position, but retains either all or a portion of the risks or rewards of the transferred assets are not derecognised.
+The group enters into transactions whereby it transfers assets recognised in its statement of financial position, but retains either all or a portion of the risks or rewards of the transferred assets.
+If all or substantially all risks and rewards are retained, then the transferred assets are not derecognised.
 Transfers of assets with the retention of all or substantially all risks and rewards include securities lending and repurchase agreements.
 In transfers where control over the asset is retained, the group continues to recognise the asset to the extent of its continuing involvement, determined by the extent to which it is exposed to changes in the value of the transferred asset.
-From 1 January 2018 any cummulative gain/loss recognised in OCI in respect of equity investment securities designated at FVOCI is not recognised in profit or loss on derecognition of such securities.
-Financial liabilities Financial liabilities are derecognised when the obligation of the financial liabilities are extinguished, that is, when the obligation is discharged, cancelled or expires.
+From 1 January 2018 any cummulative gain/loss recognised in OCl in respect of equity investment securities designated at FVOCl is not recognised in profit or loss on derecognition of such securities.
+Financial liabilities are derecognised when the obligation of the financial liabilities are extinguished, that is, when the obligation is discharged, cancelled or expires.